Key advisory roles include:

 GT Stewart Solicitors

-Hodge, Jones & Allen
+Hodge, Jones and Allen

 Metropolitan Police